 In 2008, the EU published a general mandate prohibiting genetic discrimination in member states, the Additional Protocol to the Convention on Human Rights and Biomedicine, concerning Genetic Testing for Health Purposes.
 In the mandate it states that “The member States of the Council of Europe… reaffirm the fundamental principle of respect for human dignity and the prohibition of all forms of discrimination, in particular those based on genetic characteristics.”

 There is currently no UK-specific anti-genetic discrimination legislation.
-However, there is an agreement between the Department of Health and the Association of British Insurers called the Concordat and Moratorium on Genetics and Insurance, which prevents insurers from asking customers certain questions about their genetic information.
+However, there is an agreement between the government and the Association of British Insurers, which prevents insurers from asking customers certain questions about their genetic information.

 The Genetic Information Non-discrimination Act (GINA) is the first federal law against genetic discrimination.
 GINA protects against genetic discrimination by employers and health insurers.